codeakki/somnity/README.md

-# Somnity - Advanced Web3 Wallet Platform
+# Somnia - Advanced Web3 Wallet Platform

-Somnity is a cutting-edge Web3 wallet creation and management platform that provides secure, user-friendly access to blockchain technologies.
+Somnia is a cutting-edge Web3 wallet creation and management platform that provides secure, user-friendly access to blockchain technologies.
 Built with modern web technologies and focused on security and usability.

 ## Features